Ambassade Hotel – Literary-themed boutique hotel with a superb art collection in the historic canal ring.

 Ambassade Hotel – Local Transport

-- Tram: From the nearby Spui stop, trams run north to Centraal Station via the Medieval Centre and south towards Leidseplein and the Museum Quarter.
+- Tram: From the nearby Spui stop, trams run north to Centraal Station via the Medieval Center and south towards Leidseplein and the Museum Quarter.

 - Taxis, Uber: Taxis and Uber charge around €35 from the airport to the hotel.
 Within the city, Uber rides cost around half of taxi fares.
 It’s often quicker to walk, cycle, or jump on a tram.